 We've seen how words can hurt, destroy, and undermine ā€” especially online.
 That kind of behavior is not welcome here.
 If you engage in it, I'll remove it and block you from the community.

-3. My judgment isnā€™t perfect, itā€™s what I have.
+3. My judgment isnā€™t perfect.
+Itā€™s what I have.

 Once you join

-A few tips to get started:
+Here are a few tips to get started:

 Our Special Events Each Month

-All events are hosted online via video conferencing and so far, weā€™ve managed to offer them all for free.
+All events are hosted online via video conferencing, and so far, weā€™ve managed to offer them all for free.
 You can see a full listing of programs at Projectkin.org/events.
 Membership gets you a regular calendar update with details on special programs.
 These are our regular monthly events:

 Kathyā€™s Corner